Beauty on your doorstep

 I thought I'd end with some thoughts that might inspire others on their own exercise walks.
 A few hints and tips as to what works for me.

-Spending time looking at the Ordnance Survey maps, and Google Satellite views, both helps identify the best walk opportunities and extends the time spent enjoying your exercise a little.
+Spending time looking at the Ordnance Survey maps of your area, and Satellite views, both can help identify the best walk opportunities and extends the time spent enjoying your exercise a little.
 Work out some routes and just go and explore.
 I have OS Maps on my phone too.

 I split my day in two, going out late afternoons/early evening.
 It is probably quietest in the early morning, but I can't then face the whole of the rest of the day sat in one room until bedtime.
 Its a little quieter in the evening than the middle of the day I find.